UMM-CSci-3601-S18/lab-2-client-server-architecture-blakedavidalphabeticalorder/LABTASKS.md

 :question: *1* What is the purpose of `.gitignore`?

+:answer: *1* .gitignore allows ignoring of files we want to keep from committing to our repository

 :question: *2* What role is Gradle playing in the project, and what is the purpose of `build.gradle`?

+:answer: *2* Helps automate the build process of our server. build.gradle tells project to use gradle framework

 :question: *3* What is the purpose of Travis-CI?

+:answer: *3* Travis CI provides continuous integration for our git broject

 :question: *4* Explain what a _route_ is.

+:answer: *4* A route is a URL path

 :question: *5* What is the purpose of `umm3601.Server` class?
 What is the purpose of the `umm3601.user.UserController` class?